 There are dry and refrigerated containers.
 In the picture above you see a Maersk refrigerated container sitting atop an MSC dry container.
-The blue diesel unit is detachable and supplies power to the reefer box while it is transit on a train or trailer not equiped wit a power unit.
-At sea the unit is plugged into electrical power from the ship and while in a container terminal is plugged into special plug boxes in the reefer section of the container terminal.
+The blue diesel unit is detachable and supplies power to the reefer box while it is transit on a train or chassis not equipped with a power unit.
+At sea, the unit is plugged into electrical power from the ship and while in a container terminal is plugged into special plug boxes in the reefer section of the container terminal.

 Textainer Group 3,230,000 2,144,000